 The rewards themselves reinforce good behaviour and make it more likely to happen again.

 And reward charts can help you to focus on the positives in your child’s behaviour.
-This might be helpful if you’re feeling frustrated by your child’s behaviour and have been paying more attention to negative behaviour.
+This might be helpful if you sometimes feel frustrated by your child’s behaviour and pay more attention to their negative behaviour.

-Reward charts work well for children aged 3-8 years.
+Reward charts usually work well for children aged 3-8 years.

-It’s good to involve your child as much as possible when setting up a rewards chart.
-For example, talk about the behaviour you want to change and work through the steps below together before you start.
+It’s good to involve your child as much as possible when you’re setting up a rewards chart.
+For example, talk together about the positive behaviour you’re aiming for and work through the steps below before you start.

 1. Clearly and positively describe the behaviour you want to encourage